AshBadash/JavaExperience/GettingStarted.md

 > If you do not have it installed, there won't be anything for it to use.
 To fix this, you can try re-installing your extensions.<br><br>

 > - Two: If you still have issues, you can go to your environment settings and change your path for JDK.
 VSCode doesn't like it when you include the bin directory in your path.<br><br>
-So, go one level up, save your changes, and when VSCode goes to look for Java on your computer, it will be findable<br><br></strong>
+So, go one level up, save your changes, and when VSCode goes to look for Java on your computer, it will be findable<br><br>

-I added this line in VI trough my MobaXterm WSL terminal.
-Hopefully it saves.
-Soon I will learn git terminal commands!
+> - Three: VSCode may need a higher version of Java (21+ to be specific) in order to communicate with Gradle, meaning that you may need two different versions of Java.
+Java 17 for your environment, but Java 21+ for VSCode's workspace JSON settings.</strong>